by Tony Vidler

 Include an appropriate reference in your disclosure, your invoicing, your statements of advice, your newsletters, your seminar evaluation forms….at every documented contact point that is sensible.
 It can be as simple as:

 “one of the ways in which I wish to get rewarded is by referrals to other potential clients from my satisfied clients.
-If I am doing a good job for you and have earned the right to provide my professional expertise and service to others you know, then I would appreciate an introduction to them. ”
+If I am doing a good job for you and have earned the right to provide my professional expertise and service to others you know, then I would appreciate an introduction to them. ” There is nothing especially subtle about this, but there sholdn’t be subtlety either.
+Open-ness is the objective really if we want to create constant awareness.

 WHEN the discussion with a client turns to this, as it always does at some stage, it can be very effective adding 2 points to the discussion.
 The first is a little self-effacing, but it takes the pressure entirely off the client (which they’ll appreciate): “I understand that if you don’t want to refer people to me at any time it is probably because I haven’t yet earned it – so if there is anything that you think I can or should be doing better please let me know. “